Padmavathi-SJ/Study-Materials/Java/Arrays.md

 """
 ```

-### copy the array elements to the new array using "Arrays.copyOf"
+### copy the array elements to the new array using "Arrays.copyOf(OldArrayName, OldArrayLength)"
 ```
 import java.util.*;
 public class Main{